 Disadvantages of hard cases

 - You don’t get any easily-accessible pockets, which are typically a “must” in a carry-on bag.
-While hard-sided pieces are great to check, they’re less convenient when you need to dig out your laptop and toiletries for security.
+While hardside luggage is great to check, it’s less convenient when you need to dig out your laptop and toiletries for security.
 If you can fit those things into your personal item, then a hard-sided bag would still be a good choice.

 - While it’s not always true anymore with the invention of lighter and yet sturdier plastic materials, hard-sided luggage is often heavier than its soft-shelled counterparts.
 Truly lightweight travel luggage is usually soft-sided.